lgiuliani80/managed-identities-permissions/README.md

 1. Create an App Service for NodeJS in Azure and enable its System Assigned Managed Identity.

-2. Run `Grant-MIRole.ps1` script to grant the Managed Identity the required permissions, as in the example below:
+2. Run the `Grant-MIRole.ps1` script to grant the Managed Identity the required permissions, as in the example below:

     ```powershell
     .\Grant-MIRole.ps1 -TenantID "your-tenant-id" -ManagedIdentityName "appservice-name" -GraphPermissionName Directory.Read.All